DevboiDesigns/album-viewer/README.md

 ## Usage

-Add the `album-viewer` component to your HTML and pass the Bandcamp URL as a property:
+Add the `album-viewer` component to your HTML and pass the Bandcamp artist name as a property:

 ```html
 <!DOCTYPE html>